 This course is taught parallel with MSA 3 & 4 and Teksten Arabisch 1: verhalen.
 All courses must be taken simultaneously.

-This course familiarizes students with the vocabulary, structure, and usage of the variety of Arabic used in the written and spoken news.
-It also helps improving reading, listening, and presentation skills at the lower intermediate level.
+This course familiarizes students with the vocabulary, structure, and usage of the variety of Arabic used in the written and spoken mass media.
+It also helps improving reading, listening, and presentation skills at the lower intermediate level [see CEFRL on Blackboard].

 By the end of the course, students will be able to read short texts from current-affair pages in Arabic written media and listen to current affair news-related broadcast media, identify the main ideas and key details.
 They will show familiarity with vocabulary and grammar structures related to demonstrations, elections, violence and terrorism, etc. and they will be able to give a short presentation summarizing media reports on a given event or series of related events.

 Mode of instruction